iLib-js/ilib-mono/README.md

 This plugin provides multiple parsers:

+- FlowParser - parser for Javascript using flow type definitions, and for JSX files that use flow type definitions
-- JSParser - parser for regular Javascript files
+- JSParser - parser for plain Javascript files
-- JSXParser - parser for React JSX files
+- JSXParser - parser for Javscript React JSX files
+- TSXParser - parser for Typescript files that may use React JSX
 - PropertiesParser - parser for properties files as used for translated strings in the react-intl library

 Some projects use the file extension "js" instead of "jsx" for their JSX files.
-If you are not sure what is in your files that have a "js" extension, then use the jsx parser to be safe.
+If you are not sure what is in your files that have a "js" extension, then use the JSXParser to be safe.
 Both parsers produce the same form of intermediate representation that the rules can parse, and the JSX parser has the ability to parse regular javascript as well as JSX syntax.
 You should use the JSParser only if you want strict Javascript syntax which